fossasia/susi_server/README.md

 ## Where can I find more information and documentation?

 The application has built-in documentation web pages, you will see them when you opened the application web pages or you can simply open `html/index.html` or just use http://loklak.org as reference.
+Articles and tutorials are also on our blog at http://blog.loklak.net.

+## Where do I find the documentation/javadocs?

+At http://loklak.github.io/loklak_server/ or by building them via 'ant javadoc'

 ## How to compile using Gradle?
-- To install Gradle on ubuntu:
+- To install Gradle on Ubuntu:

   ```
   $ sudo add-apt-repository ppa:cwchien/gradle